 - Camera capture button – Must be conveniently located for unhampered operation

-- Build or material used – Your device needs to be lightweight enough for ease of use and accuracy but should also be sturdy and durable
+- Build or material used.
+Your device needs to be lightweight enough for ease of use and accuracy but should also be sturdy and durable.

-- Installation, support, and warranty
+- Installation, support, and warranty.

 There are excellent models to choose from currently out in the market, including the IRIS series.
 The IRIS HD USB 3.0 dental camera, for example, is guaranteed to produce razor-sharp images of even the minutest details.

-So if you’re ready to scale up your practice and develop stronger relationships with your patients, do your research and partner with a company who is focused on seeing this technology significantly impact your practice.
+So if you’re ready to scale up your practice and develop stronger relationships with your patients, do your research and partner with a company that is focused on seeing this technology significantly impact your practice.